 There are different options to consider when looking for a facility where you’d want your loved one cared for.
 They include:

 Assisted living residences – These are facilities in which elderly people are assisted with their everyday tasks, such as cleaning, cooking, and movement.
-They are usually built with the people who need more than basic assistance in mind.
-Assisted living is more suitable for older persons that can still care for themselves to a significant extent.
+In fact, they are usually built for people who need more than basic assistance in mind according to the head nurse of a facility for senior living in Boulder City NV, and are more suitable for older persons that can still care for themselves to a significant extent.

 Board and care homes – You may think of these as small assisted-living facilities usually housing no more than 20 residents.
 The elderly people here live in private or shared rooms.